xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/index.md

 published: true
 order: 200
 ---
 The **Multi-vendor** addon for X-Cart 5 is the core component of X-Cart Multivendor edition: it modifies a regular single seller X-Cart store transforming it into a marketplace that can be used simultaneously by multiple sellers.
+In X-Cart Multivendor edition, this addon is enabled out of the box.
+Due to the specifics of this addon architecture, it may not be disabled.

 _In this section:_